What is the Ladder of Abstraction? Hayakawa ‘s Theory Explained

 The basic principle is that humans have the ability to reason at four language levels.
 These language levels range from concrete words at the base of the ladder to abstract words at the top.

 That is why, according to Hayakawa, the ladder must be understood in ascending order.
 In his book, he talks about Bessie the cow, who is also discussed in this article.

-Ladder of Abstraction: eight levels
+Ladder of Abstraction: eight levels including an example

-The Ladder of Abstraction describes the way in which people think and communicate.
+This model and therapy describes the way in which people think and communicate.
 This occurs at different levels of abstraction.

 A description such as ‘blue winter coat’ is much more concrete than descriptions such as ‘nice and warm’ or ‘good quality’, while both of these descriptions apply to the ‘blue winter coat’.

 In his book, Hayakawa described the difference between these concepts on the basis of a single cow called Bessie as an example.
 Bessie is seen differently in different contexts.
 The farmer’s children think of the cow with a bell around her neck, while their father sees Bessie as part of his livestock, expressed in monetary terms.

 1. Process level within the Ladder of Abstraction